 MODS is committed to providing an environment in which all individuals are treated with respect.
 MODS supports equal opportunity and prohibits discriminatory practices.
 Individuals are expected to conduct themselves at all times in a manner consistent with the values of MODS, which include fairness, integrity, accountability, excellence, accessibility, innovation, and respect.

 Conduct that violates this policy may be subject to sanctions pursuant to the MODS’ Discipline and Complaints Policy.
+Pertaining to school programs, MODS may forward the case to the school to determine discipline/sanctions.

 The following terms have these meanings in this Code: